xionluhnis/taipei-mesh14/README.md

 TODO
 ----
-  - announce the structure at the beginnning of C++
-  - show examples compiled and executed in real time (out of slides!)
+  - show examples compiled and executed out of slides
-  - write the slides!
+  - write the slides
-  - write the code and test on Linux+MacOSX+Windows
+  - write the project code
-  - create virtualbox environment in case people have troubles
-  - have website to host slides, project files and links (use pico + yocto)
+  - test things